WoltLab/docs.woltlab.com/pages/migration/wsc-53/migration_wsc-53_session.md

    ```

 `requestReauthentication()` will check if the user has recently authenticated themselves.
-If they did then the request proceeds as usual.
+If they did, the request proceeds as usual.
-Otherwise they will be asked to reauthenticate themselves.
+Otherwise, they will be asked to reauthenticate themselves.
-After successful authentication they will be redirected to the URL that was passed in (the current controller within the example).
+After the successful authentication, they will be redirected to the URL that was passed in (the current controller within the example).

-Details can be found in [WoltLab/WCF#3775](https://github.com/WoltLab/WCF/pull/3775)
+Details can be found in [WoltLab/WCF#3775](https://github.com/WoltLab/WCF/pull/3775).

 ### Multi-factor authentication

-To implement multi-factor authentication securely WoltLab Suite 5.4 implements the concept of a “pending user change”.
+To implement multi-factor authentication securely, WoltLab Suite 5.4 implements the concept of a “pending user change”.
 The user will not be logged in (i.e. `WCF::getUser()->userID` returns `null`) until they authenticate themselves with their second factor.

 Requesting multi-factor authentication is done on an opt-in basis for compatibility reasons.
-If you perform authentication yourselves and do not trust the authentication source to perform multi-factor authentication itself you will need to adjust your logic to request multi-factor authentication from WoltLab Suite:
+If you perform authentication yourself and do not trust the authentication source to perform multi-factor authentication itself, you will need to adjust your logic to request multi-factor authentication from WoltLab Suite:

-Previous:
+Previously:

 ```php
 WCF::getSession()->changeUser($targetUser);
 ```

-After:
+Now:

 ```php
 $isPending = WCF::getSession()->changeUserAfterMultifactorAuthentication($targetUser);